catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 isolation or they can be combined.
 If you do not use the dashboard to launch the compute instance, it can still be useful to use it to verify the stack you have created via another method.

+By the end of this process you should have an instance running of an Ubuntu image that you're able to use however you'd like.

 Network Requirements
 ====================